pac4j/play-pac4j/README.md

     )
 ```

-### Define the supported clients
+### Use client support in your Controller

-To use client support, your application must inherit from the JavaController class for a Java application:
+To use client support, your controllers must inherit from the JavaController class for a Java application:

     public class Application extends JavaController {

 or from the ScalaController trait for a Scala application:

     object Application extends ScalaController {

+### Define the supported clients

 All the clients you want to support must be registered when the application starts.
 You can do this by defining an eager loaded bean.